jcc117/KanjiMaster/README.md

 A web application to help with Japanese kanji memorization

 All credit for music files and png files goes to Team Salvato, Developer of Doki Doki Literature Club.
-Their art heavily influenced the design of this site.
+Their artwork acts as placeholders for the time being.

 Installation instructions
 	pip install passlib